 The degree-granting authority for California Southern Law School is the Committee of Bar Examiners, and the school is not an accredited law school.
-All first-year law students are required to take the First-Year Law Students' Examination given by the Committee of Bar Examiners of the State Bar of California.

 REQUIRED DISCLOSURE STATEMENT